MoamenZaher/MoamenZaher.github.io/content/supervision/Fleet managment system/index.md

 - The project resulted into a conference publication.

 ## Publications
 - Enhancing Road Safety: Leveraging CNN-LSTM and Bi-LSTM Models for Advanced Driver Behavior Detection.
-(Accepted at IMSA [an IEEE Conference]by not published yet)
+(Accepted at IMSA [an IEEE Conference] but not published yet)

 The Fleet Management System project represents a significant advancement in the management of school and university bus fleets.
 By integrating real-time tracking, advanced behavior monitoring, and scalable architecture, this system ensures efficient, safe, and organized transportation for students.